Course Outline

 Session 1: Introduction to SSH and SSH Access Security

-Securing SSH access using key-based authentication methods
+Securing SSH access through key-based authentication methods.

 Session 2: Samba File Sharing